-One of the best ways to learn about our programs is to attend our Fall Preview Day on Nov.
-3, or any of our upcoming information sessions.
+One of the best ways to learn about our programs is to participate in of our upcoming information sessions.
 You can meet students and faculty members, explore the curriculum and career prospects, and get the information that will help you to make a good decision about your future.

 We’ve invited our Director of Admissions Sherlonda Clarke to answer some frequently asked questions about how to apply to the Humphrey School.

 1. I’m thinking about going back to school to earn my master’s degree.
 What should I know about the application process?

 You can find all the requirements for your application here.
 The best advice we can give you is to start the process early!
 Completing your application requires an investment of time.
 We want your experience to be a positive one, and the best way to do that is to get started ASAP.

 Here are some important elements of your application.

 THE GRE EXAM

 Five of our six master’s degree programs require prospective students to take the GRE, a standardized test that is the most commonly required admission exam for graduate school.
 It’s similar to the SAT and ACT for undergraduate applicants, in that it’s a broad assessment of your critical thinking, analytical writing, verbal reasoning, and quantitative analysis (math) skills.
 It’s important to know that your GRE scores will not decide your fate as an applicant.
 Although we look for students who perform well, we don't judge applicants' accomplishments solely through standardized testing.